LiamBotha/javascript-calculator/README.md

 # javascript-calculator
-Simple javascript calculator made for the odin project coourse
+Simple javascript calculator made for the odin project course